Learning a Shape-adaptive Assist-as-needed Rehabilitation Policy from Therapist-informed Input: Method

 \subsubsection{Therapist-side Robot Control}

-The robot on the therapist side is following the patient-side robot such that the therapist understand the situation of the patient.
+The robot on the therapist side aims to track the patient-side robot so that the therapist understand the situation of the patient~\cite{chen2023tele}.
 Thus the controller on the therapist-side robot is designed as,